lookit/ember-lookit-frameplayer/app/components/exp-lookit-video/doc.rst

 Pausing
 ~~~~~~~~~~

+This frame supports flexible pausing behavior due to the use of :ref:`pause-unpause`.
+See that link for more detailed
+information about how to adjust pausing behavior.

-If the user pauses using the ``pauseKey``, or if the user leaves fullscreen mode, the study will be paused.
-If you don't
+If the user pauses using the ``pauseKey`` (space bar by default), or if the user leaves fullscreen mode, the study will be paused.
+You can
-want to allow pausing during the frame, set the ``pauseKey`` to an empty string (``""``).

-While paused, the video/audio are stopped and not displayed, and instead a looping ``pauseVideo`` and text are displayed.
+optionally disable either type of pausing; see :ref:`pause-unpause`.
+While paused, the video/audio are stopped and not
+displayed, and instead a ``pauseImage`` or looping ``pauseVideo`` and some ``pausedText`` are displayed.
+Audio can be played upon pausing and

-Leaving fullscreen mode will also pause the trial.
-For this reason, it's important to specify pause/unpause audio even
-if you plan to disable pausing!
+upon unpausing.

+Upon unpausing, either this frame will restart (default) or the study can proceed to a frame of your choice (see the
+``frameOffsetAfterPause`` parameter in :ref:`pause-unpause`.

+If ``doRecording`` is true and you are recording webcam video during this frame, that recording will stop when the study
+is paused.
+If you are doing session-level recording, you can optionally stop that upon pausing; if you do that, you
+will probably want to send families back to an exp-lookit-start-recording frame upon unpausing.

 Display
 ~~~~~~~~~~